-- 1.CRC has successfully delivered the T:BUC Engagement Fora three times per year on behalf of TEO. - 2.
-A programme of shared learning events is delivered to groups in the Core Fund and North Belfast Strategic Good Relations Programme - 3.CRC sits on a number of implementation structures related to T:BUC (e.g. summer camps, urban villages, housing) and Fresh Start (Tackling Paramiliarism) - 4.
-The "Decade of Centenaries" project (run in collaboration with The National Lottery Heritage Fund) has delivered on-line and hard copy resources, conferences, roundtable meetings of stakeholders - 5.
+- 1. CRC has successfully delivered the T:BUC Engagement Fora three times per year on behalf of TEO. - 2.
+A programme of shared learning events is delivered to groups in the Core Fund and North Belfast Strategic Good Relations Programme. - 3.
+CRC sits on a number of implementation structures related to T:BUC (e.g. summer Camps, Urban Villages, housing) and Fresh Start (Tackling Paramiliarism). - 4.
+The "Decade of Centenaries" project (run in collaboration with The National Lottery Heritage Fund) has

+- delivered online and hard copy resources, conferences, roundtable meetings of stakeholders. - 5.
 Good Relations Week has taken place annually.
 The name has been updated, the advisory group has grown to include a number of government department, and the number of events has also increased. - 6.
 The Community Relations Award has been made annually (and on 3 occasions an award has also been made for civic leadership, an initiative of the previous Chair). - 7.
-NI Peace Monitor Reports (funded by The Joseph Rowntree Charitable Trust) has been published - 8.
+NI Peace Monitoring Reports (funded by The Joseph Rowntree Charitable Trust) have been published. - 8.
 The CRC logo and presentational materials have been renewed. - 9.
-The CRC web-site, e-news and e-bulletin have been refreshed.
+The CRC website, e-news and e-bulletin have been refreshed.